-Contributed by Callum Liddle of The Click Design Consultants.
+Contributed by Callum Liddle of Norwich-based The Click.

 Asperger East Anglia is dedicated to providing advice and assistance to sufferers of Asperger syndrome across the region.
 When the time came to overhaul their existing brand, The Click were drafted in to create a striking new visual identity, printed literature, and poster campaign for the charity.

 Asperger East Anglia is an important lifeline to many sufferers of Asperger syndrome located in the region.
 The support provided by the charity is gratefully received, as are their efforts to promote greater public knowledge of this often misunderstood condition.
 In order for Asperger East Anglia to sustain the personal and comprehensive assistance currently on offer across the county, it is important further resources are secured, be it through government grants, public fundraising or private charitable donations.
 It was decided a bold brand identity would greatly benefit Asperger East Anglia, both in distinguishing the charity among the host of other organisations vying for support, and making this important resource for sufferers of Asperger syndrome easier to recognise.

 When it came to designing a new brand for Asperger East Anglia, we wanted to create something that was wholly appropriate for both the charity and their clients.
 One symptom of Asperger syndrome is an acutely literal use and understanding of language.
 It can make navigating the subtle intricacies of day-to-day communication, something many take for granted, substantially more difficult.
 The new brand is designed to visually represent this straightforward and honest nature, found both at the heart of charity communication and the condition itself.